tomrndom/osf-website/src/pages/about/board/index.md

       Manager.
 Previously she was the OpenStack Instructor at Linux Academy and a Linux System Engineer on the Platform Engineering Cloud Operations team at Rackspace.
-She currently serves on the OpenStack Board, is an active member of the Openstack Ansible project, chair of the OSF Diversity and Inclusion Working Group, and previously the chair of the OpenStack User Committee.
+She currently serves on the OpenStack Board, is an active member of the Openstack Ansible project, chair of the OpenInfra Foundation Diversity and Inclusion Working Group, and previously the chair of the OpenStack User Committee.
 Amy spends her free time competing in performance events (agility, FASt Cat, and dock diving) with her Dalmatians and competing in Dressage with her Connemara pony.
     name: Amy Marrich
     openStack: https://www.openstack.org/community/members/profile/33567
     picture: /img/board/amymarrich.jpg